mevancavich/quoth/README.md

 # quoth
-This repository is for edits I make to the site so I can share them with Kenny before updating them online.
+This repository is for edits I make to the site before updating them online.